jkvastad/Minimal-Unity-Netcode-Project/README.md

 ![MUNP Listen Server host](https://github.com/jkvastad/Minimal-Unity-Netcode-Project/assets/9295196/634fd191-5fbe-4019-ae4c-1f60582c2de0)
 ![MUNP Listen Server client](https://github.com/jkvastad/Minimal-Unity-Netcode-Project/assets/9295196/beb8bbca-1c79-4e0f-82fb-62bafc7f3b97)

+If this does not work then...
+* You might have typed in the wrong address.
+* You might have a firewall rule blocking localhost traffic (or not allowing it).
+* You might have a bad netcode version, see [technical notes on MUNP](https://github.com/jkvastad/Minimal-Unity-Netcode-Project/edit/master/README.md#technical-notes-on-munp).

 ### Computer A on Lan 1 to computer A on Lan 1

 Similar to localhost, but using computer A's LAN IP.
 On e.g. Windows this can be found by running the command ipconfig in the command prompt.

 * If you host on computer A localhost, you cannot connect to computer A on A's LAN IP and vice versa - the IPs must match.

+### Computer A on Lan 1 to computer B on Lan 1

+If the destination is on LAN 1 the packet is routed to destination IP Y.

 ## Technical notes on MUNP